FilipWirsen/Liverpool_fanpage/README.md

 #

 ## Newsletter Page
-For the newsletter page i wanted to have the form as the only content to make the users focus stay on signing up witch is why i used the min-width property to always make the newsletter page cover the whole screen.
+For the newsletter page i wanted to have the form as the only content to make the user focus stay on signing up witch is why i used the min-width property to always make the newsletter page cover the whole screen so the user cant scroll.

 ![Newsletter Page](assets/images/readme-img/newsletter.png)
 ![Newsletter Page Ipad](assets/images/readme-img/newsletter-ipad.png)